 Resetting your breaker is simple:

 - Identify your tripped breaker.
-Open your breaker box door and look for the breaker on which the switch lever has shifted from the ON position.
-It likely will be the only one that is not pointing in the same direction as the other breakers.
-Most circuit breakers come with an orange or red marker indicating that it has tripped.
+Open your breaker box door and look for the breaker on which the switch lever has shifted away from the ON position.
+It likely will be the only one with a lever that is not pointing in the same direction as the other breakers.
+Most circuit breakers come with an orange or red marker window indicating that it has tripped.
 If there is no indicator, look for the switch that has shifted fully to the OFF position.

 - Turn off all lights and appliances controlled by the circuit.
 Most experts recommend that the circuit should be drawing no electrical load at the moment the tripped circuit is reset.
 This is not mandatory but is a highly recommended safety practice.